pegaltier/rfcs/RFCs-etiquette/README.md

 - Merging:
     - maintainer merges PR after resolving all the conversations
+    - an approval from all the reviewers is required
     - once PR is merged it becomes an accepted architecture
     - the label from PR is removed
     - at this stage an architected piece is ready for development